Inside Chanel Fall Winter 2026

 Look 1 — The Knit Jacket Opening Look

-Although the silhouette recalls the classic Chanel suit, the material is noticeably lighter and more flexible than tweed.
+The silhouette recalls the classic Chanel suit, but the material is noticeably lighter and more flexible than tweed.
 Knit jackets have long been part of Chanel’s design vocabulary, offering a softer alternative to rigid tailoring while preserving the familiar balance of jacket and skirt.

 As an opening look, this choice subtly sets the tone for the entire collection.
 Instead of emphasizing the strict structure historically associated with the Chanel suit, the silhouette appears slightly more relaxed and fluid.